Dodgers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have won 33 of the 55 games they were favored on the moneyline this season (60%).
+- The Dodgers have been favored on the moneyline 56 total times this season.
+They've gone 33-23 in those games.

-- Los Angeles has won all three games it has played as moneyline favorites with odds of -275 or shorter.
+- Los Angeles has an 18-16 record (winning 52.9% of its games) when it has played as moneyline favorites of -150 or shorter.

-- Based on this matchup's moneyline, the Dodgers have an implied win probability of 73.3%.
+- Based on this contest's moneyline, the Dodgers' implied win probability is 60%.

-- In the 67 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 36 times (36-27-4).
+- Los Angeles has played in 68 games with an over/under set, and have combined with its opponents to go over the total 37 times (37-27-4).

 - The Dodgers have a 3-4-0 record against the spread this season (covering 42.9% of the time).